The Royal Adelaide Hospital, Australia

 Walking into Royal Adelaide Hospital, it would be easy to forget that this is a medical facility: with large windows, single rooms with ensuite bathrooms, artwork, automatic doors and a restorative courtyard, the hospital would appear to have more in common with a hotel than a care facility.
 This is the defining principle when it comes to the future of healthcare: to provide a welcoming space for human-centered healing.

 With 800 beds and 40 operating theaters, the hospital serves 85,000 inpatients and 400,000 outpatients each year.
 The patient’s journey to health is integral to each stage – and barrier-free access is a core element of this.

 Location: Port Road, Adelaide, Australia

 Architects: STH Health Architecture, DesignInc

 How can a hospital ensure the efficient flow of both patients and staff?

-Touchless automatic sliding doors to render every part of the hospital accessible in under two minutes
+Automatic, touchless doors ensure that critical areas and services of the hospital is accessible in under two minutes

 Daily use of reliable door operators